DegrangeM/H5P-CodeMirror/README.md

 The folder `addon`, `keymap`, `lib`, and `mode` are from the CodeMirror repository and have been stripped of unused files.

-The `codemirror.css` and `codemirror.js` at the root are custom file.
+The `codemirror.css` and `codemirror.js` at the root are custom files.

 ### codemirror.js